Asian American woman, 65, beaten in racist attack, NYPD says. Bystanders didn’t help, video suggests.

 Early on Tuesday, the company that manages the condo tower announced that the staffers involved in the incident have been suspended.

-“The staff who witnessed the attack have been suspended pending an investigation in conjunction with their union,” The Broadsky Organization wrote in an Instagram post, which also noted that the company is trying to identify a “third-party vendor” who was also on the scene “so that appropriate action can be taken.”
+“The staff who witnessed the attack have been suspended pending an investigation in conjunction with their union,” the Brodsky Organization wrote in an Instagram post, which also noted the company is trying to identify a “third-party vendor” who was also on the scene “so that appropriate action can be taken.”

 The case was one of two attacks on Asian Americans in New York caught on video and publicized on Monday, on the same day that city leaders gathered in Brooklyn to urge quick action to halt a rising tide of racist violence and threats.